XboxChef/XDCKIT/README.md

 Have To Be under The Same Local Network and Make Sure both Devices Are Connected To Same Wifi Name Or If Wired make sure to be under the same Router.

 ### Plugin Requirements
 xbdm.xex

+### Computer Requirements
+A Working Tool Using this Extention Properly
 ## Contributors
 * [ohhsodead](https://github.com/ohhsodead) - Help Provided Code Enhancements And Help Performance Issues
 ## Disclaimer
 I have no liability for any damages done to your system by using this extention.
 ## License
 This project is released under the GNU General Public License v3.